NextronSystems/thor-manual/usage/beforeyoubegin.rst

 The default version should be used for:

-* Scan sweeps on many hundreds or thousands of systems
+* Scan sweeps on hundreds or thousands of systems
 * Continuous compromise assessments on hundreds or thousands of systems
 * Systems with high requirements on stability